 Please note that while some file types will upload successfully, that does not mean they can be used to submit an order on our platform.
 We suggest you refer to the lists above to avoid any upload failures.
 Fictiv also does not accept drawing files (except when accompanied by a CAD file), or IGES and F3D files.
 Below is a list of exceptional file types and in what instances they can be used to place an order with Fictiv:

 The only time you may upload a drawing file is when it's in conjunction with a CAD file, and it must be in PDF format.
 We do not accept .slddrw, .dxf, or .catdrawing files.
-We cannot quote a project based on a drawing alone.
+We also cannot quote a project based on a drawing alone.

 Specialty File Types